gnosia93/tera-to-redshift/README.md

 # tera-to-redshift
-This document describe customer's DW migration case from teradata to amazon redshift.
+This document describe DW migration case from teradata to amazon redshift.
 POC scope is consist of folllowing two tasks.

 - Task 1 - Redshift Migration